blueberry-py/blog/content/post/this-month-for-pythonistas-2025-04/index.md

 +++
 title = 'This Month for Pythonistas - April 2025'
-description = "A monthly update on Python and other fun stuff" slug = "this-month-for-pythonistas-2025-04" date = 2025-04-30T15:00:00+08:00 authors = ["Zeyang Lin"]
+description = "More MCP, A2A, Vibe Coding, Llama 4 and other fun stuff" slug = "this-month-for-pythonistas-2025-04"
+date = 2025-04-30T15:00:00+08:00
+authors = ["Zeyang Lin"]